 I usually write about specific technical problems and their solution but this will be a more general post.
 I was at Directions NA this year and saw the excitement – though not in a positive way – that the opening keynote generated.
-To be completely honest I wasn’t listening too closely as because of sheer stupidity I had just killed the demo environment for my session about Docker with Freddy Kristiansen right after the keynote.
+To be completely honest I wasn’t listening too closely as because of sheer stupidity I had just killed the demo environment for my session about Docker with Freddy Kristiansen right after the keynote1.
 But the buzzing that Steve Mordue describes here got me back on topic.

 A lot has been written about what Microsoft did there, why it does or doesn’t make sense and how it was changed.
 I completely understand why that must be frustrating to sales, marketing, business development and consulting.
-But I fortunately am working on the technical side of things and want to give my two cents on that area.
+But I fortunately am working on the technical side of things2 and want to give my two cents on that area.
 If you think back only three or four years, we really were in a not so good place: A lot of customers were still using 2-tier, including those still on a native database.
 The plan for the future was sketchy at best with the huge change of switching to 3-tier, getting rid of forms and re-doing all reports.
 The editor and the whole dev environment was not state of the art, to put it mildly.

 When some years earlier I first saw NAV development I really was dumbfounded.
 Coming from a Java / C++ environment with tools like Rational Application Developer or Eclipse and source code repos like SVN or CVS I couldn’t believe it.
 The first conversation went something like this: